Kya-Allen/Statistics-Homework/README.md

        * This visualization gives us some intuition that the observed data set may not be exponential (we can infer this because the quantile of our exponential data should have an approximately linear relationship with the the theoretical exponential quantile)
       <img src="https://github.com/Kya-Allen/Statistics-Homework/blob/main/Visualizations/Q%E2%80%93Q%20Plot%20-%20Quadratic%20Fit%20Comparison.png">

-       * This visualization shows us that a quadratic model may fit better than a linear model on the Q-Q plot, indicating non-linearity, this indicating non-exponentiality.
+       * This visualization shows us that a quadratic model may fit better than a linear model on the Q-Q plot, indicating non-linearity, thus indicating non-exponentiality.
 For a more precise statistical evaluation, we'll see if the Quadratic term in the Ordinary-Least-Square (OLS) regression equation is statistically significant.

 ## HW 7 - Testing for Lognormality:
 * The Lognromal Distribution is a distribtuion whose natural Log (ln) is the Normal Distribtuion.
 So we can test for Lognormality by computing a natural log transformation of our data, and plotting its quantile against the Normal distribtution quantile